Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[1] Reference genome assembly/README.md

 `cat Mt_Blast_raw | awk '!seen[$1]++' | cut -f 2 | sort | uniq | while read line ; do grep "$line" -A 1 Canu_assembly.fasta >>  mtScaffolds.fa ; done`

-*The above command requires the Canu_assembly.fasta file to be unwrapped.
+*The above command [and all downstream commands] requires the Canu_assembly.fasta file to be unwrapped.
 If this is not the case the file can be unwrapped with the following line:

 `awk '/^>/ {printf("\n%s\n",$0);next; } { printf("%s",$0);}  END {printf("\n");}' < Canu_assembly.fasta > Canu_assembly_unwrapped.fasta`